About CommercialRent.ca

 The commercial rent market runs in the dark.
 We turn on the lights.

-For business owners, lease terms are private, figuring out average rents in a neighbourhood is a guessing game, and most negotiate the single largest cost they will ever carry with almost no information.
-CommercialRent.ca exists to change that, with open data, practical tools, and policy that makes main streets work for the people who keep them running.
+For business owners, lease terms are confusing, figuring out average rents in a neighbourhood is a guessing game, and most negotiate this major cost with almost no information.
+CommercialRent.ca exists to change that, with open data, practical tools, and policy that makes main streets work for the business owners who keep them running.

 Our Story